The Task Forces (TFs) within the Technical Challenges Advisory Group focus on implementing the technical architecture and interoperability in EOSC.

 - The Authentication and Authorization Infrastructure Architecture (AAI) Task Force aims to provide a consistent architecture for Authentication, Authorization and Access Control for the EOSC.
 This task will produce the next version of the EOSC AAI architecture while engaging with stakeholders to identify new use cases and requirements and analyse governance models for the EOSC AAI.

 - The Infrastructures for Quality Research Software Task Force aims to foster the development and deployment of tools and services that allow researchers to properly archive, reference, describe with proper metadata, share and reuse research software, as well as to Improve their quality, both from the technical and organizational point of view.
-This task will actively engage with scholarly infrastructure providers for research SW, leveraging in particular EOSC related projects and funding as well as explore tools, standards and platforms used in state-of-the-art SW development and for quality control and formulate actionable recommendations.
+This task will actively engage with scholarly infrastructure providers for research software, leveraging in particular EOSC related projects and funding as well as explore tools, standards and platforms used in state-of-the-art software development and for quality control and formulate actionable recommendations.
 The Task Force will Identify standard-based best practices to write quality research software and identify both qualitative and quantitative methodologies to provide unbiased measurement of quality.

 - The Technical Interoperability of Data and Services Task Force will take the EOSC Interoperability Framework (EIF) recommendations around technical architecture as their starting point to help develop the EOSC Core and Exchange as described in the SRIA.
 The TF will deliver key documents such as a first principles document and a landscape overview of the EIF, as well as technical architecture descriptions of the EIF, including examples of adaptation hints for major existing solutions.